Liverpool look in need of a rebuild this summer and Jurgen Klopp has plenty to think about when it comes to incomings and outgoings.

 Of course Jurgen Klopp has gone full Rocky Balboa on us 😂

 — Football on BT Sport (@btsportfootball) August 14, 2019

 Firmino has been a brilliant servant for Liverpool since joining in 2015.
 He’s scored over 100 goals and no player has made more appearances under Klopp.

 The Brazilian was actually one of Liverpool’s best and most in-form players amid their struggles in the opening weeks of the 2022-23 campaign.
-But he’s 31 now, is currently struggling with injuries, and it’s difficult to envisage a place for him in the team when Cody Gakpo, Luis Diaz, Darwin Nunez, Mohamed Salah and Diogo Jota are all fit.
+But he’s 31 now, has struggled with injuries, and it’s difficult to envisage a place for him in the team when Cody Gakpo, Luis Diaz, Darwin Nunez, Mohamed Salah and Diogo Jota are all fit.